rhdunn/conllu-en-validator/README.md

 ## Validators
 The `--validator` can be one of the following:

+contractions
+: Check that `'` in dialectal contractions are kept as a single token instead of incorrectly split into a multi-word token.

 mwt-tokens
 : Check that `SpaceAfter` is not used within multi-word tokens.
 This will flag the use of `SpaceAfter` between other tokens that should be annotated as multi-word tokens.

-contractions
-: Check that `'` in dialectal contractions are kept as a single token instead of incorrectly split into a multi-word token.
+mwt-tokens
+: Check that `SpaceAfter` is not used within multi-word tokens.
+This will flag the use of `SpaceAfter` between other tokens that should be annotated as multi-word tokens.

 mwt-words
 : Check that the words in the multi-word token are correct.

 pos-tags
 : Check that the `UPOS` are valid Universal Dependencies values for all treebanks.
   Check that the `XPOS` are valid Penn TreeBank values for English treebanks.

 sentence-text
-: Check that the token stream match the sentence text for all treebanks.
+: Check that the token stream matches the sentence text for all treebanks.
-  Check that the word stream match the sentence text for English treebanks.
+  Check that the word stream matches the sentence text for English treebanks.

+split-sentences
+: Check that the sentences are split correctly.

 ## License
 Copyright (C) 2023 Reece H. Dunn